 The rectum is the final part of the human digestive tract.

-The anatomy and physiology of the rectum is different from that of the large intestine.
+The anatomy and physiology of the rectum differs from that of the large intestine.
 The rectum has an average length of 13-15 cm, the diameter of the intestine ranges from 2.5 to 7.5 cm.
-The rectum is conventionally divided into two parts: the ampulla of the intestine and the anal canal (anal).
+The rectum is conventionally divided into two parts: the ampulla of the intestine and the anal canal (anus).
 The first part of the intestine is located in the pelvic cavity.
 Behind the ampulla is the sacrum and coccyx.
 The perineal part of the intestine has the form of a slit located longitudinally, which passes through the thickness of the perineum.
-In men, in front of the rectum is the prostate gland, seminal vesicles, bladder and ampulla of the vas deferens.
+In men, in front of the rectum there is a prostate gland, seminal vesicles, bladder and ampulla of the vas deferens.
 In women, the vagina and uterus.
 In the clinic, it is convenient to use the conditional division of the rectum into the following parts:

-1. nadampular or rectosigmoid;
+1. supramullary or rectosigmoid;

-4. lower ampullar part;
+4. inferior ampullary part;

 5. crotch part.

-Clinical organ anatomy
+Clinical anatomy of the organ

-3. Arbitrary external sphincter.
-The basis of the sphincter is the striated muscle, which is a continuation of the pubic-rectal muscle.
-The sphincter itself is located in the pelvic floor area.
-Its length ranges from 2.5 to 5 cm.The muscular part of the sphincter is represented by three layers of fibers: the subcutaneous part of the circular muscle fibers, the accumulation of superficial muscle fibers (combined and attached to the bones of the tailbone from behind), the layer of deep muscle fibers is connected with the fibers of the pubic-rectal muscle ...
-The external voluntary sphincter has auxiliary structures: cavernous tissue, arterio-venular formations, connective tissue layer.
+3. Voluntary external sphincter.
+The basis of the sphincter is the striated muscle, which is a continuation of the puborectalis muscle.
+The sphincter itself is located in the pelvic floor.
+Its length ranges from 2.5 to 5 cm.
+The muscular part of the sphincter is represented by three layers of fibers: the subcutaneous part of the circular muscle fibers, a cluster of superficial muscle fibers (united and attached to the bones of the coccyx at the back), a layer of deep muscle fibers associated with the fibers of the puborectalis muscle .
+The external voluntary sphincter has auxiliary structures: cavernous tissue, arteriolo-venular formations, connective tissue layer.

 Wall structure